Looking for your curriculum? Click here!

 Lesson Plan

-A. Begin by explaining to your students that on All Souls' Day, we pray for the dead in a special way.
-Praying for the souls in Purgatory is putting into practice the virtue of charity.
+A. Explain to your students that that praying for the souls in Purgatory is putting into practice the virtue of charity, and go over the following vocabulary terms.

-D. If at all possible, provide opportunities for students and your fellow teachers to choose to receive the Sacrament of Reconciliation during the school day between Nov.
-1 and 8.
-(Eight days before or after Nov.
-2 also suffices.)
+D. Provide opportunities for students and school community members to choose to receive the Sacrament of Reconciliation during the school day on a designated day between Nov.
+1 and 8 (eight days before or after Nov.
+2 also suffices).

-F. Provide the opportunity for students to record the name of the person(s) for whom they’ve offered the indulgence, for example with a prayer service with an offering of the records at the altar.
+F. Offer a prayer service with an offering of the records at the altar.